trifectatechfoundation/teach-rs/slides/A1-intro-to-rust.md

 the return type
 - Unit may be omitted, note the syntax looks like an empty tuple: a tuple with no value members has no instances, just as with unit.
-- In rust you must always specify your type signatures for function boundaries -->
+- In Rust you must always specify your type signatures for function boundaries -->

 ---